Master Class: Fairytales as Inspiration with Edward Carey

 How to reignite your imagination, sharpen your fiction, and give yourself permission to be braver and stranger in your writing through the inspiration of fairy tales…

-Take is from Edward Carey, the author of nine books including Little, The Iremonger Trilogy, and Edith Holler.
+Edward Carey is here to show you how.
+He is the author of nine books including Little, The Iremonger Trilogy, and Edith Holler.
+His work has been published in 25 languages.
+For the last sixteen he taught at Michener Center and the English Department of the University of Texas at Austin, before returning to England.
+He was also a frequent visitor to Iowa Writers Workshop, where the first version of this class originated.
 Carey illustrates all his books and his illustrations have been published in The New York Times, The Guardian, Corriere della Sera and in Wes Anderson's latest film “The Phoenician Scheme.”

 In this seminar, we will visit these wondertales and see in all their darkness and boldness, how they still speak to us today and how they can liberate our writing.
 We’ll start with the tales of the Brothers Grimm, as well as the 1001 Nights and the work of Hans Christian Andersen, before moving to more modern practitioners, including Leonora Carrington, Angela Carter and Helen Oyeyemi.